-Why would I say such a thing?
-Well, I'm not a huge fan of most free simulators simple because they are poor representations of true RC flight.
+To be perfectly honest, I'm not a huge fan of most free simulators, simply because most of the ones I've tried offer poor representations of true RC flight.

 Moreover, you still need some sort of USB cable or gutted RC transmitter so you can use a real method of controlling the aircraft on the simulator.

-As you may recall me saying on my RC Simulator page, If you are using a game joystick or keyboard to control your sim aircraft, you are wasting your time.
+As you may recall me saying on my RC Simulator page, If you are using a game pad/joystick or keyboard to control your sim aircraft, you are wasting your time.

 Yes there are a number of free RC helicopter simulator programs that you can down-load.
 There are also several free simulator APPs available at iTunes and Google Play.
 Most are actually entertaining and if just want to try one out, why not.
 Just don't think you will learn to fly a real RC helicopter with them.